JakovTomasic/no-headache.nix/doc/configuring.md

 };
 ```

-For full config example, see `server-client` example.
+For a full config example, see the `server-client` example.

 ### Connecting to Headscale VPN server

 You can host your own server with Headscale.
-If self-hosting tailscale set this option in nixos-config:
+If self-hosting tailscale, set this option in nixos-config:
 ```nix
 services.tailscale.extraUpFlags = [
     "--login-server" "http://<HOST-IP>:8080"
 ];
 ```

-Also set `tailscaleAuthKeyFile` option normally like connecting to standard tailscale server.
+Also set the `tailscaleAuthKeyFile` option normally, like connecting to a standard tailscale server.

 ### And much, much more

-You'll never learn all of the options.
+You'll never learn all the options.
 Search options [here](https://search.nixos.org/options).
 Also consult the official [NixOS wiki](https://wiki.nixos.org/).

 ## nixos-config-virt

-This option similar to `nixos-config`, but is used only for virtual machines and is ignored when building a disk image.
+This option is similar to `nixos-config`, but it's used only for virtual machines and is ignored when building a disk image.
 Values from `nixos-config` and `nixos-config-virt` are combined for VM builds.

 It's used mainly for any [virtualisation](https://search.nixos.org/options?sort=relevance&type=options&query=virtualisation) options because they cannot be defined in the `nixos-config` option.
 It's required only for avoiding avoiding `virtualisation.` options' errors when building disk images.

-**Note**: if building only VMs (without the `diskImage` option or `--images` build argument) virtualisation options can be normally used in the `nixos-config`.
-But for consistency you can use nixos-config-virt.
+**Note**: if building only VMs (without the `diskImage` option or `--images` build argument), virtualisation options can be normally used in the `nixos-config`.
+But for consistency, you can use nixos-config-virt.

-If you wish to overwrite value and ignore the original nixos-config value use `pkgs.lib.mkForce` (see examples below).
+If you wish to overwrite a value and ignore the original nixos-config value, use `pkgs.lib.mkForce` (see examples below).

 Default: `{}`, empty attribute set.
 No additional options.